-- Annual sign off by the Country

-Chief Executive Officer (CCEO) of

-the Country Ecosystem report and

-Country Security Risk Assessment.
+- 1. Annual sign off by the Country Chief Executive Officer (CCEO) of the Country Ecosystem report and Country Security Risk Assessment.
+Annual - 2.
+Ensure minimum implementation requirements of the Security and Resilience policy, the Security & Resilience Management System (SRMS), and directives are completed by the Country Security Representative.
 Annual

-- 2. Ensure minimum implementation requirements of the SRMS, Security and Resilience policy and directives are completed by the Country Security Representative.
-Annual

 Country must implement and manage a Security and Resilience programme, based on the Security and Resilience Policy, the Security & Resilience Management System (SRMS) and the Security Directives.
-This requirement includes functions or other horizontal teams who may operate within existing Holcim countries but have unique risk profile (Holcim Trading, Holcim Energy Solutions, IT Services Centers, Business Services Centers, etc.).
+This requirement includes functions or other horizontal teams who may operate within existing Holcim countries but have unique risk profile (Holcim Trading, Holcim Energy Solutions, IT Services Centers, Business Services Centers, etc).
 In case of joint Security programme with a Holcim Country, a formal agreement should exist.